Partner Portal

 • IR-backlight activation

-• Activation of the Anti-Masking function
+• Activation of the Anti-masking function

 • Quality and number of photos per alarm

-Read more: MotionCam Outdoor User Manual
+Read more: MotionCam Outdoor Jeweller user manual

 • Detector ping interval